Computer-Assisted-Clinical-Medicine/Rectal-Cancer-Normalization-Segmentation-Prediction/README.md

 ### Installing

-It is best to use conda to create a virtual environment
+It is best to use virtualenv to create a virtual environment

+There is a conflict in the numpy version between tensorflow and the version needed for slicing, so numpy has to be installed with: python -m pip install --no-warn-conflicts numpy==1.20.0

 ## Running the tests